MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 Before you change the address of a site, it's important to communicate the change to site users (generally anyone with the ability to edit or view the site).
 This can help reduce user confusion and calls to your help desk.
 [Review the effects](#effects-of-changing-a-site-address) of changing a site address and let users know the following information:

-- When the change will happen
+- The planned date of the change
-- What the new URL will be
+- The planned URL
 - Users should close their files and not make edits during the address change
 - Users should check the site recycle bin to make sure it contains no files they want to keep
 - File permissions and sharing won't change